 DPSK stands for Differential Phase Shift Keying.
 It is the version of BPSK.
 In DPSK, there is no absolute carrier phase reference, instead transmitted signal itself used as phase reference.
 There are various applications of DPSK such as WLANs, Bluetooth and RFID communication.
 The most popular among them is its use in Bluetooth technology, where π/4 - DQPSK and 8-DPSK modulation variants of DPSK have been used.

 In DPSK demodulation, phase of the received bit is compared with phase of the previous bit.

-Figures show the process of DPSK modulation and DPSK demodulation.
-In DPSK modulation, serial binary data passes through X-NOR gate and output is fed back via 1 bit delay. and the resulting bit stream is applied to the balanced modulator to produce DPSK signal.
+Figure-1 depicts the process of DPSK modulation using DPSK modulator in the form of a block diagram.
+In DPSK modulation, serial binary data pass through X-NOR gate and the output is fed back via 1 bit delay.
+The resulting bit stream is applied to the balanced modulator to produce DPSK signal.

 Figure-2 depicts the process of DPSK demodulation using DPSK demodulator in the form of a block diagram.
 In DPSK demodulation, DPSK signal is passed to the balanced modulator and 1 bit delay circuit.
 The resulting signal is passed to the LPF which produces binary data.
 This is passed to comparator circuit (or Schmitt trigger circuit) to produce clean and high speed binary levels.

 Advantages and disadvantages of DPSK modulation

 Following are the benefits or advantages of DPSK over BPSK.

 ➨DPSK modulation does not require carrier at its receiver circuit.
 Hence complex circuits are not needed.

 ➨Bandwidth requirement of DPSK is less compared to BPSK modulation.